nariakiiwatani/ofxMeshWarp/readme.md

 With shift key pressed, points move according axis.
 You can also move by arrow keys.

+### editing alpha
+You can edit points' alpha by scrolling Y-axis.

 ### switching nodal or not
 Each point has a property of nodal or not.
 By clicking on a point with option key pressed, you can switch it.